Updating Search Anywhere Framework

 ================================================================================

-If for some reason the update script was unable to update some plugins, it will display additional information about these plugins at the end, as in the example above (the text The following plugins cannot be installed
+If for some reason the update script fails to update certain plugins, it will additionally display information about these plugins at the end (text reading The following plugins cannot be installed

 ).

-Note that the update script takes into account the current list of installed plugins on OpenSearch nodes.
-If you need to install any additional plugins, you should do this manually at the end of the node update.
+The update script takes into account the current list of installed plugins on OpenSearch nodes.
+If you need to install any additional plugins, this should be done manually after completing the node update.

 This script automates the OpenSearch Dashboards update process.
 It requires the following pre-installed packages: